 IELTS Listening Practice Test 5

-This article provides a collection of four diverse IELTS listening audios along with detailed answers, designed to help the candidates in their IELTS preparation.
+This article provides a collection of four diverse IELTS listening audios along with detailed answers, designed to help candidates in their IELTS listening preparation.
 Without effective IELTS Listening practice, this section can be challenging for the candidates.
 Thus, this article offers an idea of what candidates can expect in the Listening section of the IELTS examination.

 1. What is Robert Kirkman discussing in the radio conversation?